Girls Sport Victoria

 Carnivals: Cross Country, Diving and Swimming, Track and Field

 Sports Development Programs: Diving, Fencing and Track Cycling

-Other Events and Tournaments: Senior Basketball Tournament, Year 7 Sports Expos, Golf Tournament, 5 A Side Soccer Tournament and Triathlon Event
+Other Events and Tournaments: Senior Basketball Tournament, Year 7 Sports Expos, Golf Tournament, 5 A Side Soccer Tournament, Triathlon Event and Lawn Bowls

 Representative Sport: Cross Country, Netball, Soccer, Tennis and Water Polo